Ambush at Tomahawk Gap

 Ambush at Tomahawk Gap is a 1953 American Western film directed by Fred F. Sears and produced by Wallace MacDonald.
 It stars John Hodiak, John Derek, David Brian, and María Elena Marqués.

 Plot

 Four outlaws have just been released from Yuma Territorial Prison.
 They return to Tomahawk Gap, now a ghost town, to retrieve the money that they stole and was buried by a partner somewhere in the town.
-While hunting, the Indians attack, and a life and death battle ensues.
+While hunting, Indians attack, and a life and death battle ensues.